Durucill/DSA210-Spring2026-Project/README.md

 - There is a **weak positive correlation** between Netflix watching and snack ordering.
 - The relationship is **statistically significant** (p < 0.05).
 - However, the effect size is small → meaning Netflix usage alone is not a strong predictor of snack behavior.
+- - Machine learning results support this finding, as the model struggled to predict snack orders accurately and defaulted to the majority class.

 - **Lag analysis shows almost no relationship**, meaning watching Netflix today does not significantly affect snack orders the next day.